rsyslog/rsyslog/source/rsyslog_conf_actions.rst

 -  **type** string
    Mandatory parameter for every action.
 The name of the module that should be used.
--  **action.writeAllMarkMessages** on/off
+-  **action.writeAllMarkMessages** *on*/off
-   Normally, mark messages are written to actions only if the action was not recently executed (by default, recently means within the past 20 minutes).
-If this setting is switched to "on", mark messages are always sent to actions, no matter how recently they have been executed.
+   This setting tells if mark messages are always written ("on", the default) or only if the action was not recently executed ("off").
+By default, recently means within the past 20 minutes.
+If this setting is "on", mark messages are always sent to actions, no matter how recently they have been executed.
 In this mode, mark messages can be used as a kind of heartbeat.
+This mode also enables faster processing inside the rule engine.
+So it should be set to "off" only when there is a good reason to do so.
 -  **action.execOnlyEveryNthTime** integer
    If configured, the next action will only be executed every n-th time.
    For example, if configured to 3, the first two messages that go into